briankoser/sfc-listeners-guide/episodes/0171-robert-downey-jr-becomes-a-real-boy-and-other-news.md

   - A listener agreed that LOST writers were good at character stories but not mystery
 celebrity_invites:
   - A listener from the afterlife
+encouraging_signs:
+  - Massachusetts allowed a utility box to be painted like a TARDIS
+  - Disney will give Jerry Bruckheimer smaller budgets after The Lone Ranger bombed
 future_episodes:
   - How to fix superhero comics